Ki4wn/rtl8188eus/README.md

 ```

 ## Android users
-This driver supports Android 8 (and below),
+This driver supports Android 8 (and below),<br>
-For more information on how-to get started, look inside the "Android" folder for help.
+For more information on how-to get started,<br>
+look inside the "Android" folder for howto.

 ## NetworkManager options